sciganec/subit-rfc/docs/SUBIT-Architecture.md

 SUBIT is not only a static encoding — it is a **process operator**.

-A SUBIT response always follows:
+A SUBIT response always follows the sequence:

 ```
 Tension: